 For most professionals, the first page reveals:

-- Current employer and role — often more current than LinkedIn due to press releases and company directories
+- Current employer and role — often more current than LinkedIn, because of press releases and company directories

 - Home city and sometimes neighbourhood — from event attendance, local news, or charity listings